bottomless-archive-project/library-of-alexandria/README.md

 java -jar loa-database-application-1.0.0-milestone.1.jar --spring.datasource.url=jdbc:mysql://localhost/loa?useSSL=false&useUnicode=yes&characterEncoding=utf8&serverTimezone=UTC --spring.datasource.username=root --spring.datasource.password=root
 ```

+Running the database application is necessary after every release to update the database.
+However, once it's finished running it will shut down and not needed to be run again until a new LoA update.

 ### Running the crawler application

 You can download the crawler application files at our [release](https://github.com/bottomless-archive-project/library-of-alexandria/releases) page.
 Please take care to choose a non "pre-release" version!